feldera/dist-design/approaches.md

      anything) from `input[h]` in partition `w` to input handle `h` for worker `w`.

-     For `w` in `workers`, write to `step` what we just fed to the circuit.
+     For `w` in `workers`, write to `input-step` what we just fed to the circuit.
 (We need to commit this write immediately, so that the other hosts can read it before they commit their `output` changes.
 Otherwise, we could violate the invariant.)

    This step can mostly be parallelized into the individual workers,